what does an inverter do

 1. Backup Power

 In residential and commercial settings, inverters are used to provide backup power during outages or emergencies.
 While they can be in different forms, battery-based inverters can automatically switch to battery power when the main power supply fails.
-This way, they help to ensure uninterrupted operation of essential devices.

 2. Solar Energy Systems